 ECL for exposures in Stage 1 is calculated by multiplying the 12-month PD by LGD and EAD.

-The Bank generally estimates these parameters based on statistics models and other historical data.
+These parameters are generally derived from internally developed statistical models and other historical data.
 They are adjusted to reflect forward-looking information as described above.